AP® World History: Modern

 3. All parts of an answer must be accurate for the answer to be correct; partly right isn't close enough.

-Sometimes students will be fooled into thinking an answer is correct because part of the answer choice is right.
+Sometimes students are fooled into thinking an answer is correct because part of the answer choice is right.
 However, the rest of the answer may contain inaccurate information that makes the entire answer wrong.
 For example, eliminate answers that have historical inaccuracies or are beyond the time frame defined by the question.

 4. If you can’t determine the right answer, focus on finding what makes each answer choice wrong instead.